Botender: Supporting Communities in Collaboratively Designing AI Agents through Case-Based Provocations: Related Work

 \subsection{The Roles of Bots in Online Communities}

 Bots serve a variety of important roles across different community platforms \cite{seering2018social}.
 Bots in socially-focused communities, such as Discord servers, usually take on more \textit{socially-oriented} roles \cite{seering2020takes}, while in professional groups like Slack workspaces, they are typically designed to perform \textit{task-oriented} functions \cite{ashktorab2023sme}.
 Research literature often refers to bots that interact with multiple users simultaneously as \textit{multi-party} or \textit{polyadic} bots \cite{seering2019beyond, zheng2022ux}.
 This contrasts with \textit{dyadic} bots, which primarily engage in one-on-one interactions.
 Prior research has established taxonomies that categorize the types of content polyadic bots provide to user communities \cite{long2017could, seering2018social}.
-For example, Seering et al. classify bot content into five categories \cite{seering2018social}: sharing information (e.g., WikiBot linking to Wikipedia articles\footnote{\url{https://www.wikibot.de}}), sending moderation warnings (e.g., Reddit's Automoderator\footnote{\url{https://www.reddit.com/wiki/automoderator}}), facilitating user engagement (e.g., MEE6 on Discord welcoming newcomers\footnote{\url{https://mee6.xyz}}), promoting community-approved advertisements (e.g., Nightbot on Twitch advertising streamers' merchandise\footnote{\url{https://nightbot.tv}}), and running mini-games (e.g., Mudae on Discord for anime character collection\footnote{\url{https://mudae.net}}).
+For example, Seering et al. classify bot content into five categories \cite{seering2018social}: sharing information\footnote{E.g., WikiBot on Discord links Wikipedia articles to messages: \url{https://www.wikibot.de}}, sending moderation warnings\footnote{E.g., Automoderator on Reddit sends moderation warnings to users \cite{jhaver2019human}}, facilitating user engagement\footnote{E.g., MEE6 on Discord welcomes newcomers to the server \cite{lee2025mapping}}, promoting community-approved advertisements\footnote{E.g., Nightbot on Twitch promotes advertisements for streamers’ merchandise \cite{seering2020takes}}, and running mini-games\footnote{E.g., Mudae on Discord facilitates anime character collection games \cite{hwang2024adopting}}.
 Communities typically search for existing bots that roughly meet their needs \cite{hwang2024adopting}, while HCI researchers have developed a variety of unique bots with specialized roles and functions to address gaps not covered by existing options \cite{seering2024chillbot, bali2023nooks, zhang2018making, savage2016botivist, kim2020bot, liu2025proactive}.